microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Background

 In the digital transformation of healthcare, the wide adoption of FHIR R4 has removed certain barriers of access to patient health data.
 With this increased access, FHIR R4 also brings more control over what parties may gain access to patient data.
 Health institutions are required by law to guard patients' Personal Health Information (PHI), and one way this is managed is by requiring patient consent (either "broad" or "direct" consent) before practitioners or researchers may access a patient's medical records.
-In this challenge, we will be exploring capabilities in the Azure health data platform that make it possible for users (i.e., patients) to opt out of sharing their FHIR records with certain parties.
+In this challenge, we will be exploring capabilities in the Azure health data platform that make it possible for patients to opt out of sharing their FHIR records with certain parties.

 ## Learning Objectives for Challenge-07